ytgonguw/ytgonguw.github.io/_pages/publications.md

 =================
 *   Taxing for Health: The Enduring Benefits of In-Utero Cigarette Tax Exposure on Adult Health.
 [JOB MARKET PAPER]
 *	The Impact of Air Lead Pollution on Infant Mortality, with Sheldon Du and Yang Wang.
-*	Health Effects of Exposure to Child Care subsidies,  With Susan Averett and Yang Wang.
+*	Health Effects of Exposure to Child Care Subsidies,  With Susan Averett and Yang Wang.